GuiDupont/webserv/README.md

 # webserv
-This project aims to build a HTTP sever in C++.
+This project aims to build a HTTP sever in C++98.
 Team members: gdupont and https://github.com/Ade-garr

 Documentation used for this project: